Dr Guthrie's List D Schools, Edinburgh.

 In winter, we wore a blue canvas shirt,

-a brown corduroy jacket and brown corduroy shorts.
+A brown corduroy jacket and brown corduroy shorts.

 They sewed up our pockets.